Alexey3250/Alexey3250/README.md

 ## What I work on

-- Comparative benchmarking of LLM serving stacks (vLLM, SGLang, llm-d, NVIDIA NIM)
-- Small-model-plus-scaffolding patterns for expert-grade domain Q&A
-- Retrieval evaluation harnesses and citation-grounded RAG patterns
-- Sovereign AI deployment landscape: vendor analysis, DESC / ISR compliance framing
+- Sovereign AI infrastructure and on-premises LLM serving
-- Platform engineering and developer experience on OpenShift and Azure
+- Developer experience and self-service UX on OpenShift / Kubernetes
+- Small-model-plus-scaffolding patterns for domain-bounded chat
+- Retrieval-augmented generation: confidence routing, citation grounding

 ---